5 Tips to Help You Create an RV You Love!

 3. Pick a Color Scheme (and stick to it!)

 Creating a color scheme is one of the easiest ways to create a cohesive flow throughout your home.
 There are multiple color schemes to choose from including monochromatic, split-complimentary, and analogous.
-You can learn more about color schemes and the importance of undertones in the handbook, Cozy & Beautiful.

 If you want to play around with color schemes I'd recommend checking out Adobe Color.
 You can even have a color scheme created based on a photo you upload, which is my favorite method.
 Another website you can do this on is Canva, and they also have a great post on color theory.